Guardainfante/Guardainfante/README.md

 <img src='img/Queen Mariana of Austria.png'  >

-The iconic guardainfante, as worn by Queen Mariana of Austria, second wife of Philip IV.
-Diego Vel azquez.
+The iconic guardainfante, as worn by Queen Mariana of Austria, second wife of Philipp IV.
+Diego Velazquez.
 Queen Mariana of Austria, ca. 1652.
 Museo Nacional del Prado, Madrid.

 ---